-National recognition of citizen science occurs on Citizen Science Day each year in mid April, and Crowdsourcing Week, typically set in the fall.
+National recognition of citizen science occurs each year in April during Citizen Science Month and Crowdsourcing Week, typically set in the fall.
 Events take place across the country and globe.
 Citizen science and crowdsourcing let us ask new questions, collect data, and make scientific advancements with your help.

-NCEI is involved in several citizen science and crowdsourcing projects, and we encourage you to get involved.
+NCEI and NOAA are involved in several citizen science and crowdsourcing projects, and we encourage you to get involved.
 By participating in these projects, you’ll help contribute to meaningful research that allows us to better understand the world around us.